byterubpay/byterub-site/_posts/2018-06-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-11.md

 **\<suraeNoether>** oh, i don't know yet, i just know that most of the frameworks are available to be assembled together carefully
 **\<suraeNoether>** it's an interesting route of inquiry, but htat's all at this point
 **\<binaryFate>** How does that relate to plausible deniability (if a ring remains a ring, just using different underlying math)
-**\<suraeNoether>** binaryFate: the hope is merely to replicate all of monero's current capabilities in a setting where an adversary with a quantum computer is trying to peek in on amounts, or to cheat the system to mint money, or to try to forge signatures.
+**\<suraeNoether>** binaryFate: the hope is merely to replicate all of byterub's current capabilities in a setting where an adversary with a quantum computer is trying to peek in on amounts, or to cheat the system to mint money, or to try to forge signatures.
 **\<suraeNoether>** the signatures would still be ring signatures with plausible deniability as we currently have, just built with a scheme with a different hardness assumption
 **\<suraeNoether>** there's almost no point in having ring signatures in that setting though, even if they are QC-resistant to forgery, becuase a QC computer can enumerate the spending tree and find true spenders very efficiently; a QC-resistant privacy-focused currency, I think, really has to be built on large-anon set technology
 **\<suraeNoether>** otherwise you could use far less exotic QC-resistant signatures to accomplish the same deal